AI-Tech-Research-Lab/CNAS/README.md

 - `scripts` contains the scripts needed to perform a search using NAS
 - `results` contains the architecture found by search procedure (if any)
-- `benchmarks` contains the architectures used for benchmarking (scroll down to see the benchmarks) found by search procedure.
-This folder is not created by the NAS procedure, it is only used to prove the results.

 ## Dataset
 Download the dataset from the link embedded in the name.